doc4d/docs/docs/ORDA/ordaClasses.md

 An **alias** attribute is built above another attribute of the data model, which can belong to the same dataclass or to a related dataclass (available through one or more levels).
 An alias attribute stores no data, but the path to its target attribute.
 You can define as many alias attributes as you want in a dataclass.

-Alias attributes bring more readability and simplicity in the code and in queries by allowing to expose business concepts instead of implementation details.
+Alias attributes bring more readability and simplicity in the code and in queries by allowing to rely on business concepts instead of implementation details.

-> ORDA alias attributes are not [**exposed**](#exposed-vs-non-exposed-functions) by default.
-You expose an alias attribute by adding the `exposed` keyword before the Alias keyword.

 ### `Alias <attributeName> <targetPath>`